eric-erki/Serverless-Framework/docs/dashboard/parameters.md

 In your `serverless.yml` file add the variable `${param:<key>}` anywhere you would like to use the parameter.
 The `<key>` references the parameter key configured in the profile.

 When you run `serverless deploy` the parameter values will be obtained, decrypted and used to replace the variables in the `serverless.yml` for the deployment.

+## Using a Parameter as an environment variable

+When using [Serverless CI/CD](/docs/dashboard/cicd/) each of the parameters are also loaded into the CI/CD environment as environment variables.
+Those environment variables become accessible in [custom scripts](/docs/dashboard/cicd/custom-scripts) and to the `npm` commands run by CI/CD, including `npm install` and `npm test`.